 About The Inn

-Bartlett House was built in 1908 for New York State Assemblyman John Bartlett, a Delegate to both the 1904 and 1908 Presidential Conventions.
+Tapestry House (Bartlett House) was built in 1908 for New York State Assemblyman John Bartlett, a Delegate to both the 1904 and 1908 Presidential Conventions.
 Occupied by Assemblyman Bartlett and his wife Mary and their domestic staff, it was primarily used to host the business, political and entertainment stars of that era.

 The home remained in the family for the next forty or so years.
 Then, for about ten years, it operated as a boarding house.
 Located within a five minute walk from Greenport harbor, local Mariners found it convenient to take lodging here between sea voyages.
 In the early 1960s, and for much of the next two decades, the house was used as a Convent by the Sisters of Charity who taught at St. Agnes elementary school, which was nearby.
 After the good Sisters left, the house sat awaiting its next incarnation.